cnr-isti-vclab/DeeplabV3-for-Corals/README.md

 ## Dataset preparation

-Since our goal is to work with ortho-mosaics, the input orthoimage, should be subdivided into sub-images (tiles) before to be used for the training.
+Since our goal is to work with ortho-mosaics, typically in the order of hundreds of MPixels, a subdivision of the input orthoimage into sub-images (tiles) is necessary.
 Each tile is cropped to 513 x 513 and feed to the network.
 Hence the resolution of the input tiles should be greater than 513 x 513.
 The ground truth segmentation has to be provided as a color map with the same name of the corresponding image tile (24 bit, RGB) stored in a different folder.

 For example: